strangeprogram/iproutehost/README.md

 - `index.html` - The main landing page of the website.
 - `resume.html` - A professional resume outlining my career and achievements.
-- `art.html` - A portfolio of artwork, capturing my artistic journey.
+- `art.html` - A portfolio of artwork, archiving my visual alchemy

 ## Purpose of Archival